 Submitting proof through the NAIT Alert app

-Students and staff must submit proof of vaccination as soon as possible directly through the NAIT Alert app or you can access NAIT Alert through your internet browser.
-It could take up to 48 hours for your proof of vaccination to be verified.
-Proof of a negative test result must be uploaded by noon the day before you plan to be on campus or by noon Friday for weekend courses.
+Students and staff must submit proof of vaccination directly through the NAIT Alert app or you can access NAIT Alert through your internet browser.

-Students and staff should follow these steps to provide proof of vaccination or a negative test result through NAIT Alert:
+Students and staff should follow these steps to provide proof of vaccination through NAIT Alert: